simonrenauld/ServerSetup/README.md

 ### 1.7 Media Server

-- Jellyfin: For storing and streaming movies
+- Jellyfin: A great choice for a personal media server.
+It's open-source, supports various formats, and offers a user-friendly interface
-- FFmpeg, HandBrake (optional)
+- FFmpeg, HandBrake: These tools can be used to transcode media files to compatible formats for streaming.
+While optional, they can be helpful for ensuring smooth playback on different devices.
 - Wi-Fi configuration for projector connectivity

 ### 1.8 Backup System for Phone Photos and Videos

-- Nextcloud: For file storage and syncing from mobile devices
+- Nextcloud: A versatile solution for both file storage and syncing.
+It's easy to set up and offers a mobile app for convenient backups.
-- ZFS/Btrfs: For storage management
+- ZFS/Btrfs: These are powerful file systems known for their reliability and features like snapshotting and data integrity.
+They're excellent choices for long-term storage.
-- NAS (optional): For additional storage capacity
+- NAS: A Network Attached Storage device can provide additional storage capacity and can be integrated with Nextcloud for increased redundancy.

 ### 1.9 AI-Powered Messaging and Calendar Management